0800 9774848

 3. Automate credit control emails

-Some platforms exist which enable you to automate this communication, reducing the resource burden on your team.
+Where possible, it can be beneficial to automate this communication, reducing the resource burden on your team.
 Outsourcing to a specialist credit control agency can also be incredibly beneficial, both to improve performance and efficiency and to give you more time to focus on growing your business.
 Read more about the benefits of outsourced credit control here.

 4. Call as soon as an invoice is overdue